alissa-17/alissa-17/README.md

 - 🔭 I’m currently working on and learning about the projects on [JavaScript30](https://javascript30.com)

-- As of June 10th, 2025, I am working on a freelance family tree website.
+- I am working on a freelance family tree website.

 - 💬 Ask me about my experience using SkillCrush to get all my knowledge of coding.